Kerri Seekins-Crowe

-Kerri Seekins-Crowe is an American politician serving as a member of the Montana House of Representatives from the 43rd district.
-Elected in November 2020, she assumed office on January 4, 2021.
+Kerri Seekins-Crowe is an American politician serving as a member of the Montana House of Representatives from the 39th district.
+The district roughly covers the Heights neighborhood of Billings, Montana.

+Seekins-Crowe first ran for office in November 2020.
+She defeated Libertarian Melody Benes for House District 43 with 70% of the vote and assumed office on January 4, 2021.
+That year she served on three committees: Business and Labor, Education, and Fish, Wildlife and Parks.
+In 2022 she ran unopposed.
+For the 68th Montana Legislature she was Vice Chair for the Business and Labor committee.
+She also served on the House and the Joint Education committee and the Local Government committee.

+Due to redistricting following the US census Seekins-Crowe ran for District 39 in the 2024 elections.
+She defeated Democrat Melissa Smith with 66% of the vote.
+She again was Vice Chair for the Business and Labor committee and was assigned to the Education and Local Government committees.

 Education

-Seekings-Crowe earned a Bachelor of Business Administration from the University of Alaska Fairbanks and a Master of Business Administration from Campbell University.
+Seekins-Crowe earned a Bachelor of Business Administration from the University of Alaska Fairbanks and a Master of Business Administration from Campbell University.

 Career

 Seekins-Crowe is a realtor.
 She previously was a customer service representative for Delta Air Lines.
 She previously served as an aide to Alaska Senator Ted Stevens.
 She has since worked as an adjunct professor of business at Montana State University Billings, Athens Technical College, Truett McConnell University, Bauder College, and Coastal Carolina Community College.
 Seekins-Crowe was elected to the Montana House of Representatives in November 2020 and assumed office on January 4, 2021.

-Personal life

-Seekins-Crowe and her husband, Michael Crowe, have two children.
+In April 2023, Seekins-Crowe created controversy with comments she made on the Montana House floor about her reaction to her daughter's suicidal ideation: